-A timetable of upcoming calls can be found here.
+A timetable of recent, current and upcoming calls can be found here.

 Through a series of regular calls, Embedded CSE (eCSE) support provides funding to the ARCHER2 user community to develop software in a sustainable manner, to run on the ARCHER2 system.

-Funding will enable the employment of a Research Software Engineer (RSE) to work specifically on the relevant software to enable new features or improve the performance of the code.
-Examples of this could be
+Funding will enable the employment of an RSE (a Research Software Engineer, PDRA or equivalent) to work specifically on the relevant software to enable new features or improve the performance of the code.

 Implementation of algorithmic improvements within an existing code in a portable manner

 Improving the scalability of software on higher core counts in a portable manner